tidwall/buntdb/README.md

 ### Durability and fsync

-BuntDB executes an `fsync` once every second on the [aof file](#append-only-file).
-Which simply means that there's a chance that up to 1 second of data might be lost.
-The likelihood of this happening is dependent on a lot of factors, but suffice to say this may not be good enough for environments that require very high durability.
+By default BuntDB executes an `fsync` once every second on the [aof file](#append-only-file).
+Which simply means that there's a chance that up to one second of data might be lost.
+If you need higher durability then there's an optional database config setting `Config.SyncPolicy` which can be set to `Always`.

-There's the optional database config setting `Config.SyncPolicy` which can be set to
+The `Config.SyncPolicy` has the following options:

 - `Never` - fsync is managed by the operating system, less safe
 - `EverySecond` - fsync every second, fast and safer, this is the default
-- `Always` - fsync after every write, very durable, very slow
+- `Always` - fsync after every write, very durable, slower

 ## Performance